 - Avoiding family and friends because you feel ashamed

-- Feel responsible for triggering anger in your partner
+- Feeling responsible for your partner’s anger

-- Feel you deserve to be mistreated
+- Feeling you deserve to be mistreated

 Changes In Your Emotional Well-Being